The Kitty: From Wives To Wormholes!

 “By lending your thumbprint to this contract, you agree that you’ll uphold your payment offer if and when my services have been concluded,” I said with a business-like demeanor, “Failure to do so means I’d no longer be obligated to assist you in any way.
 You are also required to provide a phone number in the event I need to contact you and vice-versa.
 Do you agree to these terms?”

-Celine scrolled the contract, skimming through all the details, though I could tell on her currently serious-looking face that, no matter what it took, she already made up her mind and would agree anyway.
+Celine scrolled the contract, skimming through all the details, though I could tell on her face that, no matter what it took, she already made up her mind and would agree anyway.
 I’d be proven right when, upon reaching the bottom of the contract, the boxes requesting her contact number and thumbprint finally showed.
-She filed a number and pressed her thumb on it without an additional thought.
+She filed her number in and pressed her thumb without an additional thought.
 The screen processed her biometric input, and after a casual three-seconds, a notification chime played and the contract was registered on my database.
 After a long day of absolute squat, I now had a new job on my plate.

 “You got yourself a private investigator,” I declared.
 I placed my phone back in my coat's pocket.

 “When do you start, Ms. Sugawara?”
 Celine asked.

 I took the cigarette I had in my mouth, threw it to the ground, and stomped on it.
 It was time to get to work.

 “Right now, Mrs. Movak.
 I’m familiar with The Chromons, they wouldn’t directly involve themselves with government unions if it means having more eyes on them.
 Rather I believe the underground might be a factor, possibly outsourcing.”
 I began to walk to my ship, going around Celine as I did; she simply stood and looked at me as I walked.
 “I have a contact at a bar in the Industrial District, The Ender Pub.
 I’ll shake some trees and, hopefully, something will fall into place.”